 Anyone dealing with serious illness is under stress.
 Coping with psychological and emotional stresses, such as anxiety, guilt, or depression can be difficult at this time.
-Our social workers are skilled at helping to manage these experiences through counseling, education and support.
+Our social workers are skilled at helping to manage these experiences through counseling, education, and support.
 Social workers facilitate communication between family members as the family learns to respond to the changing needs of their loved one.
-Our social workers may also assess and assist with respite care, long-term care, assisted living and volunteer needs.
+Our social workers may also assess and assist with respite care, long-term care, assisted living, and volunteer needs.

 Advance Care Planning

-Social workers can help patients and families discuss decisions about future medical treatments or interventions and to write these wishes down to ensure they are respected.
+Social workers can help patients and families discuss decisions about future medical treatments or interventions and write these wishes down to ensure they are respected.

-Financial concerns are often a significant issue at the end life.
+Financial concerns are often a significant issue at the end of life.
 Negotiating the healthcare, social service, and other complex systems can feel overwhelming.
 Our social workers are knowledgeable at helping people navigate these systems.

 Our social workers can assess your environment to ensure that it continues to meet your changing needs.